Note: Nonuniqueness of generalized quantum master equations for a single observable

 \onecolumngrid

 \centerline{ Supplementary Material: Nonuniqueness of generalized master equations for a single observable}

-This supplement is divided into four parts: \begin{itemize} \item[\nnref{sec:SM-nakajima-zwanzig}{SM~}{}: ] We review a general derivation of Nakajima-Zwanzig equations for general choices of projection superoperators using only the assumption of an autonomous, first order linear homogeneous dynamical system. \item[\nnref{sec:SM-dynamics-equivalence}{SM~}{}: ] We show how to prove equivalence of dynamics between the different master equations presented in the main text, and generalize the time-nonlocal relation between memory kernels (\nnref{eq:f0-f-identity}{Eq.~(}{)} of the main text) to $D$-state systems. \item[\nnref{sec:SM-tls}{SM~}{}: ] We give details on the two-level system example stated in the main text, deriving ``master equations'' and their associated memory kernels from four different approaches to obtaining reduced dynamics.
-These four approaches differ in how one imposes dynamical constraints and uses the Nakajima-Zwanzig equation for reduced dynamics. \item[\nnref{sec:SM-constraints}{SM~}{}: ] We show generically how structurally distinct Nakajima-Zwanzig master equations can arise from imposing dynamical constraints in the form of conserved charges. \end{itemize}
+This supplement is divided into four parts: \begin{itemize} \item[\nnref{sec:SM-nakajima-zwanzig}{SM~}{}: ] We review a general derivation of Nakajima-Zwanzig equations for general choices of projection superoperators using only the assumption of an autonomous, first order linear homogeneous dynamical system. \item[\nnref{sec:SM-constraints}{SM~}{}: ] We show generically how structurally distinct Nakajima-Zwanzig master equations can arise from imposing dynamical constraints in the form of conserved charges. \item[\nnref{sec:SM-dynamics-equivalence}{SM~}{}: ] We show how to prove equivalence of dynamics between the different master equations presented in the main text, and generalize the time-nonlocal relation between memory kernels (\nnref{eq:f0-f-identity}{Eq.~(}{)} of the main text) to $D$-state systems. \item[\nnref{sec:SM-tls}{SM~}{}: ] We give details on the two-level system example stated in the main text, deriving ``master equations'' and their associated memory kernels from four different approaches to obtaining reduced dynamics.
+These four approaches differ in how one imposes dynamical constraints and uses the Nakajima-Zwanzig equation for reduced dynamics. \end{itemize}